-Students are required to take one mandatory subject: Foundational Theoretical Framework for Disability Law.
-Thereafter students may choose five optional modules from a number of options including the following: Regional Disability Law and Policy; Law and Policy on Independent Living; Legal Capacity Law and Policy; Mental Health Law and Policy; Inclusive Education Law and Policy; Advocacy and Access to Justice; Contemporary Challenges in Disability Law and Policy; and International Human Rights Disability Clinic.
+Students are required to take one mandatory subject.
+Thereafter students may choose five optional modules from the below list.
 Finally, over the summer months, students will complete a Dissertation on a subject of their choosing.

 The benefit of studying this Masters lies in its uniqueness.
 Students will benefit from unprecedented access to international experts who participate in the programme throughout the year.